fractalic-ai/fractalic/docs-temp/custom-tools.md

+---
+title: Creating Custom Tools
+description: Create and integrate custom tools and MCP servers to extend Fractalic capabilities
+outline: deep
+---

-# 16. Creating Custom Tools
+# Creating Custom Tools

 Focus: How to add your own tools to Fractalic and how the tool discovery system works.